Wire-Network/wire-docs/docs/smart-contract-development/company-contract.md

 }
 ```

-### 4\.
+### 3\.
 Compile the Contract

-Compile your contract into WebAssembly (WASM) format using the SYSIO Contract Development Toolkit (CDT).
+Compile your contract into WebAssembly (WASM) format using the Wire Contract Development Toolkit (CDT).
 This command also generates the ABI file in the `company` folder.

 ```bash
 cdt-cpp -abigen -contract company -o company/company.wasm src/company.cpp -I include